vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 - we can specifically ALLOW rules, but not DENY rules
 - NACL are stateless, port or IP address can be blocked in NACLs

-#### EBS (Elastic Block Store)
+##### EBS (Elastic Block Store)
 - persistent block storage
-- 5 different flavours: general purpose SSD (16000 iops) - gps, provisioned IOPS (64000 iops) SSD io1, throughput HDD (500 iopsa) st1, Cold HDD (250 iops), EBS Magnetic
+- 5 different flavours:
+  1. general purpose SSD (16000 iops) - gp2
+  2. provisioned IOPS (64000 iops) SSD io1
+  3. throughput HDD (500 iops) st1
+  4. Cold HDD (250 iops) sc1
+  5. EBS Magnetic - standard
   - max size is 16TB
-- ebs volume always on same AZ as the ec2 instance
+- ebs volume ALWAYS on same AZ as the ec2 instance
 - copy AMI to a different region by using snapshots
 - additional volumes will continue to persist on termination, root volume will be terminated
 - snapshots exist on S3, and are INCREMENTAL
 - AMIs can be created from both volumes and snapshots
+- you can stop instances to create a consistent snapshot
 - you can change volume types on the fly
 - AMI based on Region / OS / Arch / Launch Permissions / Storage for root device: Instance Store (ephemeral) / EBS Backed Volumes
   - EBS - from an EBS snapshot